Interior shot of battery bank and charge controller wiring inside a camper van

 Charge Controller Selection

-MPPT vs. PWM Controllers Maximum Power Point Tracking (MPPT) controllers cost more but provide 20-30% better performance than PWM controllers, especially in variable light conditions common in van life.
+MPPT vs. PWM Controllers Maximum Power Point Tracking (MPPT) units cost more but give 20-30% better results than PWM controllers (Victron Energy), especially in changing light conditions common in van life.

-Proper Sizing: Charge controllers must be sized for both solar panel capacity and battery bank voltage.
-Oversizing provides room for future solar expansion.
+Proper Sizing: Charge controllers must be sized for both solar panel power and battery bank voltage.
+Oversizing gives room for future solar growth.

 Battery Technologies and Selection